 - Achieved dismissal of a defamation case via an anti-SLAPP motion, resulting in creation of new law recognizing that Title IX proceedings are protected forums for speech activity under the anti-SLAPP statute;

 - Filed a successful anti-SLAPP motion in a highly-publicized disagreement between members of a Los Angeles-based political party, achieving early dismissal.

 Legal Advice on Anti-SLAPP Suits

-Our best california attorneys can provide thorough analysis and guidance for those faced with defending a SLAPP suit, including crafting a strategy, filing a forceful motion, and offering you a vigorous defense in the courtroom.
+Our attorneys can provide thorough analysis and guidance for those faced with defending a SLAPP suit, including crafting a strategy, filing a forceful motion, and offering you a vigorous defense in the courtroom.
 Get the legal counsel you need before proceeding with an anti-SLAPP motion; contact Dhillon Law Group for a consultation.